 Is sugar an electrolyte?
 No, sugar is not an electrolyte, but it definitely helps in the absorption of electrolytes by your body.
 The mechanism may not be quite clear, but still, sugar does enhance electrolyte and nutrient absorption when you are dehydrated.

 On the other hand, certain electrolytes such as magnesium and manganese also encourage the uptake of important electrolytes into your body.
-This is why most of the current breed of electrolyte drinks contain a host of nutrients as opposed to the traditional ones which contained only sugar and salt apart from water.
+This is why most of the current breed of electrolyte drinks contain a host of nutrients as opposed to the traditional ones which contain only sugar and salt apart from water.